 Additionally, in order to protect the privacy of other students enrolled in the course, students will refrain from allowing family members or others participate, listen in, or otherwise impinge upon the shared virtual space of the remote or online learning classroom.
 Students are prohibited from recording or sharing in any way video content from in-person or online classes with others, pursuant to The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), that protects student privacy.
+Sharing of content is defined as discussing or disclosing any and all information about a student in the presence of others, electronically, in person, or otherwise.

-STUDENT ACKNOWLEDGEMENT: I HAVE READ AND UNDERSTOOD THE SYLLABUS FOR FALL 2024 CSC 156-001
+STUDENT ACKNOWLEDGEMENT: I HAVE READ AND UNDERSTOOD T HE SYLLABUS FOR SPRING 2024 CSC 156-002

 Signature: Printed Name: Date:

 Chosen Pronouns: Name you wish to be called:

 Learning and Testing Accommodations:

 Allergies: Any dates you will need to miss class: